 While it’s always fun to try different things to color resin, we don’t know every possible outcome.
-When using paints and other solvents in resin, know these can speed up the resin curing reaction.
+Using paints and other solvents in resin, can speed up the resin curing reaction.

-Warming your resin kit bottles before use as it helps to reduce the bubbles in your resin.
-But, warming your kits bottles too much can make your resin overheat.
+Warming your resin kit bottles before using them helps to reduce bubbles in your resin.
+But, warming your kit bottles too much can make your resin overheat.

-4. You applied too much heat with a heat gun, torch, etc. to remove bubbles.
+4. You applied too much heat with a heat gun, torch, etc., to remove bubbles.